My Hopes For Our New Normal - After COVID-19

-It is said that we shine brightest in the dark, and for many of us, these times of pandemic are the darkest times we have known.
+It is said that we shine brightest in the dark, and for many of us, this time of pandemic is the darkest times we have known.
 The weight of our losses cannot be fully encompassed; the loss of loved ones, of people unknown to us, of the "solid" foundation of our lives.
 I express my great grief for all of our losses.
-Yet in this trial, we are finding an inner resiliency, and if you look about you, you will find many things to observe:
+Yet, in this trial, we are finding an inner resiliency, and if you look about you, you will find many things to observe:

 - Take measure of the slower pace of life, of not rushing from activity to activity

 - Take strength in the bonds you share with your core group of family, friends, neighbors, and coworkers

 - Take heart in the small and large acts of kindness all around us

 - Take joy in the way you feel when helping someone more vulnerable than yourself

 - Find comfort in what you do have and realize the cost of always striving for more

 - Find beauty in what is freely available in a smile, a child's laugh, birdsong, and the strengthening sun